Ethernet consist network

 Ethernet Consist Network (ECN) is a train communication network based on Ethernet technology standardised with IEC-61375-3-.
 This is a vehicle (consist) communication like Multifunction Vehicle Bus (MVB) in train communication network (TCN).

-ECN is organised in a ring topology to provide redundancy in the event of cable or component failure.
-It provides an Internet Protocol (IP) interface to TCMS (train control and management system) and other systems within a vehicle (consist).
+ECN provides an Internet Protocol (IP) interface to TCMS (train control and management system) and other systems within a vehicle (consist).

 The Ethernet technology's large bandwidth (typically 100 Mbit/s) is particularly suitable for data-intensive systems like video surveillance or passenger information systems.